Updated – March 4, 2021

 This year, there are a few items that I wish to stock up on in my pantry.
 I’ll be planting my garden with those in mind.
 We can do more frequent small to mid-sized batches for the pantry and also enjoy them fresh pretty much all summer.

 We’ve chosen a variety of tomatoes that will do well for those recipes and will have a large patch of Basil.
-Although I do like using and mixing my own herbs and spices, I will be sure to have Mrs. Wages Tomato Canning Mixes on hand.
+Although I do like using and mixing my own herbs and spices, I will be sure to have a few canning mixes on hand.

 If your spice cupboard isn’t always well stocked with the spices used in relish, Mrs. Wages Sweet Pickle Relish Mix will do the trick.
 I try to keep some on hand in case I forget to replenish in time.
-Go here for tips on keeping those pickles crispy!
+Read this post for tips on keeping those pickles crispy!

 We love canning jams & fruit butters, but since we have terrific local orchards, we can either pick our own there or pay a little more and still get incredible deals on fresh local fruits without the effort.
 We also are in the midst of Amish Dutch Country – and often come across most berries in plentiful amounts.